-Swagbucks is a search and win site that, if you’re not already involved, you should get that way as fast as you can!
-I’m glad that Swagbucks is the first thing I’ve chosen to post about on this website because it’s definitely one of the best ways out there to profit for doing next to nothing.
-You can participate as much or as little as you want, but even with little participation you can still likely cash out your Swagbucks for something at least once per month.
+Swagbucks is a search and win site that, if you're not already involved, you should get that way as fast as you can!
+It's definitely one of the best ways out there to profit for doing next to nothing.
+You can participate as much or as little as you want, but even with little participation you can still likely cash out your SB (Swagbucks) for something at least once per month.

 Ways to Earn Swagbucks